Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

 ### Configuring the web server

-At this point you have the API ready to run, but need to setup your system and the Apache web server rules, in order to make it properly accessible through its own server name (we'll use the server name "api.ushahidi.test" in this example)
+At this point you have the API ready to run, but need to setup your system and the Apache web server rules, in order to make it properly accessible through its own server name (we'll use the server name "api.streetsignal.test" in this example)

 #### Configure the hosts file